-Complaints and grievances shall be handled and resolved as close to their origin as possible and through the proper channels using the following procedures.
-A complaint must be made in writing and signed by the complainant.
-The complaint must include the following:
+Complaints and claims will be handled and resolved as close to their source as possible and through the proper channels using the following procedures.
+A complaint must be in writing and signed by the applicant.
+The complaint must include:

-- A statement that the Carrollton City Schools has violated a requirement of a federal statute or regulation that applies to an applicable program; - The date on which the violation occurred; - The facts on which the statement is based and the specific requirement allegedly violated; - A list of the names and telephone numbers of individuals who can provide additional information; - Whether a complaint has been filed with any other government agency, and if so, which agency;

-- Copies of all applicable documents supporting the complainant's position; and - The address of complainant.
+- A statement that schools in the city of Carrollton have violated a requirement of a Federal statute or regulation that applies to an applicable program; - The date the violation occurred; - The facts on which the statement and the specific requirements that allegedly violated is based: - A list of names and phone numbers of people who can provide additional information; - If a complaint has been filed with any other government agency, and if so, which agency; - Copies of all applicable documents supporting the complainant's position; and - The address of the claimant.